oceanprotocol-archive/tech-spikes-2017-to-2019/5-token-migration/README.md

 **key points:**

 * one-way, 1-to-1 migration from Ethereum to Cosmos (or any Tendermint) chain;
-* [`hard spoon`](https://blog.cosmos.network/introducing-the-hard-spoon-4a9288d3f0df) mints new tokens and credits users with the same balance in Ethereum network;
+* [`hard spoon`](https://blog.cosmos.network/introducing-the-hard-spoon-4a9288d3f0df) mints new tokens and credits users with the same Ethereum token balance;
 * old ERC20 tokens on Ethereum will be intact in the end;
 * heterogeneous migration (Ethereum network -> Tendermint network)